 And they look downright adorable.

 Ensuring the health and safety of our students, staff, and families is our top priority at TA.
 Protocols exist in our daily operations to ensure everyone’s safety.
-These include wearing masks indoors, frequent hand washing and sanitizing, daily temperature checks and health questionnaires.
+These include optional mask wearing, frequent hand washing and sanitizing.

 - Before children enter the classroom, they wash or sanitize their hands.